version 7-August (this syllabus is tentative, and will change over the semester, please refresh your browser for updates)

 Please make sure to read my feedback about both the content and the format of your questions and answers.
 This feedback may be within the Discussion section posted as a response for everyone to learn from, or in the grading rubric for your eyes only.
 Ignore any point values from old grading rubrics, but please look at what you got wrong.
 This feedback will often help you improve your chances of a satisfactory assignment for future weeks.

 One of the frustrations of an introductory class is that it skims over a large amount of material and doesn't leave enough time to delve into the subject.
-The goal of the project is to go into more detail about a single aspect of physical anthropology.
+The goal of the project is to go into more detail about a single aspect of biological anthropology.
 It's a big project, but it's divided up into little bits each week.
 To get sense of where we're heading, check out the San Diego City College Student Anthropology Journal.
 If you follow all the steps, your article will be in the next volume.

 By the end of the course, you will publish a work of original research.
 The work will progress in stages that are designed to insure your success.
 You will be faced with some Project Updates that are extremely difficult and confusing, but resist the temptation to skip or delay them, and instead remember to ask for help before giving up on a stage.